nash226/quorum/README.md

 Successful responses mirror Quorum's existing `verifyAnswerContentsResult` and `verifyAnswerBatchContentsResult` shapes so workflow callers get the report, matched fail verdicts, and `shouldFail` status in one JSON payload.
+Reviewer-decision import accepts a `{ reviewCsvContent, failOn? }` JSON body at `POST /import-review` and returns the same `importReviewerDecisionContentsResult` shape used by the package API, including grouped answer summaries and reviewer-aware fail-policy matches.
 Node integrations that want to embed the server directly can import the same helpers from `quorum/server`.